Mickey42302/JavaEditionDevTools/README.md

 By default, the "/chase" command has a security flaw which allows it to be used by any player.
 This is a problem, as any player with malicious intentions can abuse the tool.
 The issue was reported to Mojang, but they refused to address it (https://imgur.com/a/chase-exploit-jXYUTD0).

-This mod adds a patch which restricts it to operators with permission level 3 or higher.
+This mod adds a patch which restricts it to operators with permission level 4.
 However, if you have a permissions plugin, you can still use the "minecraft.command.chase" permission node to customise who has access to the tool.

 ## Sub-commands